Your dependency status determines whose information you must report on the Free Application for Federal Student Aid (FAFSA).

 Reduction of Income Review

-If a student’s financial circumstances change after the FAFSA was filed, the Financial Aid Office may be able to adjust your award accordingly, based on availability of funds.
-Occasionally special circumstances arise that make the FAFSA data an inaccurate picture of a family's ability to pay.
+If a student’s financial circumstances change after the FAFSA was filed and there was an extraordinary circumstance that resulted in a loss of income, a reduction of income review might be warranted.
+On occasion a special circumstance may arise that make the FAFSA data an inaccurate picture of a family's ability to pay.

 - Divorce or legal separation (you or your parents), or death of a parent or spouse that occurred after you filed your FAFSA